ym-pett/creative-scala-template/README.md

    - If you fork this repository you get your own copy on Github.
 You can then clone that repository to get a copy on your computer and save work back to your fork on Github and share it with other programmers.
    - If you clone this repository without forking you get a copy on your computer but no copy on Github that you can save work back to and share.

-2. Open your Terminal or Command Prompt.
+2. Open your Terminal or Command Prompt in this directory.
    1. In Visual Studio, go to Terminal -> New Terminal.
 There should be a terminal window that pops up under the code editor.
    2. Or, in Mac,
       1. Press Cmd + Space to open the Spotlight Search.
       2. Type "Terminal" to find the Terminal.
       3. Click that to open it.
+      4. Go to this directory: `cd <path to>/creative-scala-template`.
+Replace `<path to>` with your directory path.
    3. In Windows,
       1. Go to the Start Menu.
       2. Search for Command Prompt.
       3. Click that to open it.
+      4. Go to this directory: `cd <path to>/creative-scala-template` Replace `<path to>` with your directory path.
 3. Type `sbt run` and skip to step 6 (steps 4 and 5 do the same thing as this).
 Or, continue to step 4.
 4. Run `./sbt.sh` (OS X and Linux) or `sbt.bat` (Windows) to start SBT.
 5. Type `console` in SBT.